Medieval Times Dinner and Tournament Scottsdale Tickets

 The Feast:

-The menu at Medieval Times consists of garlic bread, tomato bisque soup, roasted chicken, sweet-buttered corn, herb-basted potatoes, the dessert of the Castle, coffee, and two rounds of select beverages.
+The menu at Medieval Times Scottsdale consists of garlic bread, tomato bisque soup, roasted chicken, sweet-buttered corn, herb-basted potatoes, the dessert of the Castle, coffee, and two rounds of select beverages.
 A vegetarian meal is available upon request.

 Vegetarian/Vegan/Gluten-Free Meals: